-- (b) the Municipality transfers to another party substantially all of the risks and rewards of ownership of the receivable; or - (c) the Municipality, despite having retained some significant risks and rewards of ownership of the receivable, has transferred control of the receivable to another party and the other party has the practical ability to sell the receivable in its entirety to an unrelated third party, and is able to exercise that ability unilaterally and without needing to impose additional restrictions on the transfer.
-In this case, the Municipality: - i. derecognises the receivable; and - ii. recognises separately any rights and obligations created or retained in the transfer.
+- (a) the rights to the cash flows from the receivable are settled, expire or are waived: - (b) the Municipality transfers to another party substantially all of the risks and rewards of ownership of the receivable; or - (c) the Municipality, despite having retained some significant risks and rewards of ownership of the receivable, has transferred control of the receivable to another party and the other party has the practical ability to sell the receivable in its entirety to an unrelated third party, and is able to exercise that ability unilaterally and without needing to impose additional restrictions on the transfer.
+In this case, the Municipality: - derecognises the receivable; and ii. recognises separately any rights and obligations created or retained in the transfer.